InternetRamen/data-web-app-jam/README.md

 </form>
 ```

 > The fields `name` and `description` can be anything you want.
 Add fields that make sense for your app!
-For example, a recipe app may have estimated time to make, and a club directory app may have meeting times.
+For example, a recipe app may have an estimated time to make, and a club directory app may have meeting times.

 This is just a basic form with 2 inputs and a submit button.
 Adding IDs to each input allows us to access the values on submit.
 Adding an ID to the form allows us to add an event listener to it.